exoad/commonchromeosissues/README.md

 If your device is managed by an organization (school, company, etc.), it is best to contact them and ask for both their permissions and help.

+# Contribution and Commentations

+You can create an issue in the `Issues` tab and post your concern and commentary there.

 # Important Links & Resources

 *Note: these might not be all of the resources, but these are some*